huyingjie/notebook/source/neuroscience/depression.md

 ![](/figs/neuroscience/orbitofrontal cortex.gif)

-* the best times to meditate: Morning and Evening, whent the door to the subconscious opens
+* the best times to meditate: Morning and Evening, when the door to the subconscious opens

 * Your awareness shifts from narrow-minded, over-focused, obsessive, compartmentalized, survival thinking to thoughts that are more open, relaxed, holistic, present, orderly, creative, and simple.